Lifeng-Liang/DbEntry/doc/en/Appendix/AboutNamespaces.md

 The Namespaces of DbEntry is organized by its functionality.
 It has a common prefix namespace ``Leafing``, it’s my homepage address by reversed.

-The ``util`` assembly has some utilities:
+The ``Core`` assembly has some utilities:

-* util has the common utilities.
+* Core has the common utilities.
-* Coding has coding transfer classes, specify for HexStringCoding.
 * Logging for log system, there is another part of it in the Data assembly to provide log to database.
 * Setting has setting loader.
-* Text has some common functions to use text.
+* Text has some common functions to use text and coding transfer classes, specify for HexStringCoding.
 * TimingTask has the timing task component.

 The ``Data`` assembly has the core database access component: